 # HotRed’s pixel hentai discord hasn’t had enough artists actually making art.
 Maybe I can change that.
 I showed them my old sprite tutorials awhile back, but now that I have some time I should actually contribute something.

-# Let's figure out her proportions.
-I'm a big fan of Chrono Trigger.
+# Let’s figure out her proportions.
+I’m a big fan of Chrono Trigger.
 Sally should look sleek, tall, and womanly.
-Let's go for a slightly smaller head to show off more of her body and legs.
+Let’s go for a slightly smaller head to show off more of her body and legs.
 Especially the legs.
-I'll make the sprite a little taller so her legs can be longer.
+I’ll even make the entire sprite taller just so her legs can be longer.

 # Now that I know where everything is, let’s try going all-out on details just to see how good this sprite can look at this size.
 How far can I push things?